dianaseung/cse-ticket-csv-parse/README.md

 ## Installation / Usage

+### Prerequisites:
+- Python 3.10
+- PIP
+- IDLE
+- If using IDE such as VS Code, you can install Jupyter extension

 ### [Running Python on Windows](https://docs.python.org/3/faq/windows.html)
 0. Open Command-Line CMD (win+R, 'cmd') and type 'py' to verify Python version.
 Type exit() to exit Python interface.
 1. Navigate to directory containing the python script in cmd.